NikMikk/CustomWoWLauncher/README.md

-# CustomWoWLauncher
+# Custom WoW Launcher
-My own WoW launcher created to simplify the user's login process.
+Created to simplify the user's login process.